biojppm/rapidyaml/README.md

 ### Known limitations

-ryml deliberately makes no effort to follow the standard in the following situations:
+ryml deliberately makes no effort to follow the YAML standard in the following situations:

-* ryml's tree does NOT accept containers are as mapping keys: keys must be scalars.
-HOWEVER, this is a limitation only of the tree.
-The event-based parser engine DOES parse container keys.
-The parser engine is the result of a recent refactor and its usage is meant to be used by other programming languages to create their native data-structures.
-This engine is fully tested and fully conformant (other than the general error permissiveness noted below).
-But because it is recent, it is still undocumented, and it requires some API cleanup before being ready for isolated use.
-Please get in touch if you are interested in integrating the event-based parser engine without the standalone `ryml::parse_*()`
+* ryml's tree does NOT accept containers as map keys: keys stored in the tree must always be scalars.
+HOWEVER, this is a limitation only of the final tree.
+The event-based parse engine DOES parse container keys, as it is is meant to be used by other programming languages to create their native data-structures, and it is fully tested and fully conformant (other than the general error permissiveness noted below).
 * Tab characters after `:` and `-` are not accepted tokens, unless ryml is compiled with the macro `RYML_WITH_TAB_TOKENS`.
 This requirement exists because checking for tabs introduces branching